codurance/slides/README.md

 Then go to the slides you want and launch index.html.
 In order to change the theme just add ```?theme=moon``` at the end of url.
 Look at the themes unders ```reveal.js/css/theme```

+Refer to the [instructions here](http://ab.hakim.se/reveal-js) for details of how to use reveal.js